-The PP driver portion of MALET which resides in the PPS with the product overlays is a Maintenance Language Driver (MLD).
+The PP driver portion of MALET, which resides in the PPS with the product overlays, is a Maintenance Language Driver (MLD).
 It executes the instructions in the binary code block of the module buffer.
 The PP driver is called into operation by the executive RUN directive.
 It remains in operation until one of the following conditions occur:

-- A STOP directive is processed by the executive and passed to the driver.
-The PP stops when a logical breakpoint (such as a RES or REL sequence) is reached. - An END statement is executed by the PP driver.
+- The executive processes a STOP directive and passes it to the driver.
+The PP stops when a logical breakpoint (such as a RES or REL sequence) is reached. - The PP driver executes an END statement.
 The PP drops the control point and flags the executive.

-- A run time limit is detected by the executive.
+- The executive detects a run time limit.
 This limit may be set using the TL option on the executive PARAM directive.
-The time limit condition is only encountered when operating in the terminal mode. - The PP driver detects that more than 2 seconds have elapsed since the last release of the assigned I/O channel to the operating system.
+The time limit condition is only encountered in the terminal mode. - The PP driver detects that more than 2 seconds have elapsed since the last release of the assigned I/O channel to the operating system.